Mortgage Stress Test Calculator

 What's happening under the hood

-Standard mortgage amortisation applied at both rates.
-Implied income requirement uses 40% payment-to-gross-income ratio as a typical lender cap — varies by lender and product.
+Standard mortgage amortisation applied at both rates, with the difference reported as the monthly payment increase.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 What this doesn't capture

-At your current rate of 5, your mortgage payment would increase by 352.97 if rates rose to 8.
+At a current rate of 5%, the mortgage payment would increase by $352.97 if rates rose to 8%.

 Inputs